 Students participate in semester long and summer long unique, hands-on internships.
 Summer interns receive free on-site housing which attracts students from all over the country to Buffalo Gap, Texas.

 The Buffalo Gap Historic Village offers special opportunities for students of history to deepen their knowledge of the history of the West Texas frontier.
 Instead of just participating in the Village’s events, they get to help put them together, learning what is actually involved in preparing history education for the general public.
-Activities have ranged from cataloguing artifacts to the mundane mechanics of running a cash register or stockpiling books — all part of the task of successfully maintaining an ongoing enterprise.
+Activities have ranged from cataloging artifacts to writing grants for donations from community supporters— all part of the task of successfully maintaining an ongoing enterprise.
 Nor has participation been limited to history majors.
-Physics students recently helped restore the telegraph system in the 1905 Village train depot.
+Physics students helped restore the telegraph system in the 1905 Village train depot and another science class studied the physics of our playground equipment.

 BGHV works closely with the School of Business at McMurry University, for its operations provide an ideal real-world laboratory for students participating in the business minor in heritage tourism.
 Students in the minor spend a semester interning at the Village.

-During the summer, graduate level internships earning Master’s degrees in the field of Museum Studies experience hands-on curatorial training at the Village.
-In 2013, six students immersed themselves in the process of caring for artifacts and building exhibits.
+During the summer, graduate level interns earning Master’s degrees in the field of Museum Studies experience hands-on curatorial training at the Village.
+In 2014, five students from across the country immersed themselves in the process of caring for artifacts and building exhibits.
 They lived on-site in the Village’s guest house, The Parsonage, and worked closely with museum staff on a daily basis.
 The students chose one of the historic buildings on site to study in-depth: they cleaned, preserved, and cataloged the artifacts into the museum database, PastPerfect.
 They researched the history of the building as well as a topic related to the structure, then set out to write text panels, design displays, and build an interactive exhibit.

 Students have also participated in a number of publishing ventures.
 St. John’s Episcopal School in Abilene wanted to publish a history of the school on the